AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

         inet6 fe80::a00:27ff:fe62:c426/64 scope link
            valid_lft forever preferred_lft forever
     ```
     > :beginner: Did you notice the difference in these device names?
 For example, it was `eth1` on CentOS 7 but is `enp0s8` on Ubuntu Xenial.
-The `eth` prefix is a historical abbreviation for [ethernet](https://simple.wikipedia.org/wiki/Ethernet), the lower-level networking technology on which many IP networks still depend.
-In contrast, `enp` stands for ethernet network peripheral.
+The `eth` prefix is a historical abbreviation for *[ethernet](https://simple.wikipedia.org/wiki/Ethernet)*, the lower-level networking technology on which many IP networks still depend.
+In contrast, `enp` stands for *ethernet network peripheral*.
 See the [Predictable Network Interface Names page on the Freedesktop Project's wiki](https://www.freedesktop.org/wiki/Software/systemd/PredictableNetworkInterfaceNames/) for details about these naming choices.

 Astute readers will no doubt have noticed that `eth0` on the CentOS machine and `enp0s3` on the Ubuntu machine both have the same IP address.
 This is because both devices are set to use VirtualBox's NAT [networking mode](#virtualbox-networking-modes).
 These devices are attached to completely separated networks and can therefore have the same IP address without conflicting with one another.
 This is like two people sharing the same name, but being in totally different conversations.
 No one will be confused about who is being referred to by the name "Alex" if there is only one Alex in the room.